Somewhere on the Moor...

 Ellie Otis

-Ellie is a local director and actor who has been directing since 2019.
-After getting her start with Umbrella Theatre Company, Ellie produced and directed a widely successful production of King Lear in 2021.
-She's since gone on to direct for AnOther Theatre Company and SLC Fringe.
-In addition, she's assistant directed for the Grand Theatre in Head Over Heels and Arsenic and Old Lace.
-You may have recently seen her on stage at the Grand as Mary Bennet in Pride and Prejudice or as Rodeo Star Sam Ryder in the collaborative devised cowboy piece with Open Door Productions.
+Ellie is ecstatic to direct for Voodoo Theatre Company after appearing in their recent production of The Antipodes as Adam.
+After getting her start with Umbrella Theatre Company in 2020, Ellie produced and directed a widely successful production of King Lear in 2021.
+She's since gone on to direct for AnOther Theatre Company and SLC Fringe, in addition to assistant directing for the Grand Theatre in Head Over Heels and Arsenic and Old Lace.
+In addition to directing, Ellie pursues acting and has recently appeared in the Grand’s production of Pride and Prejudice as Mary Bennet as Rodeo Star Sam Ryder in the collaborative devised cowboy piece What Blew in with the Rodeo with Open Door Productions.
+She’s thrilled to bring this production to life, and wants to thank her wonderful family for their constant support, and the cast and crew for trusting all her crazy concepts.

 with Assistant Director